HYDPublic/ready-api-jenkins-plugin/README.md

-# Ready!
-API Jenkins Plugin
+# ReadyAPI Jenkins Plugin

-This is the Ready!
-API Jenkins Plugin code repository.
+This is the ReadyAPI Jenkins Plugin code repository.

 For help developing Jenkins plugins in general, see the [Jenkins plugin tutorial](https://wiki.jenkins-ci.org/display/JENKINS/Plugin+tutorial).